dansmyers/Simulation/Sprint-1-Python_and_Descriptive_Statistics/README.md

 6. Opening a file in Python and processing it line by line.
 Extracting the data values on each line into a data structure for later processing.

-7. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in matplotlib.
+7. **Box plots** as visualizations of a quantitative data set, both interpreting them and creating them in `matplotlib`.

 8. **Histograms** as visualizations of a quantitative data set.
-Again, now how to interpret them and create them in matplotlib.
+Again, now how to interpret them and create them in `matplotlib`.

 ## Deliverables